CollaboRateMgmt/CollaboRate/README.md

   - Superior code, documentation and design quality

 # The Process, and How it Works
-The process solves 5 pain areas of desk-job industries especially IT, in novel ways:
+The process solves 5 challenges in the crowdsourcing of desk-job industries especially IT, in novel ways:
 - Share work among many
 - Fair financials
 - Fair risk sharing